nexiality/documentation/commands/web/select(locator,text).md

 (reads: _contains "ean "_).

 {% include _polymatcher.md %}

+#### Supporting index-based selection
+As of [v4.4](../../release/nexial-core-v4.4.changelog), Nexial supports the selection of a `OPTION` element using its index.
+To do so, specify the `text` parameter in the form of `INDEX:[number]`.
+Note that the specified index is assumed to be 0-based.
+A special case of `INDEX:last` is also supported to select the last `OPTION` element.
+For example, `INDEX:1` would select the second `OPTION` element belonging to the target `SELECT` element, while `INDEX:last` would select the last `OPTION` element instead.

 #### Note
 - If multiple matches are found through regex-based identification but the target `SELECT` element only support single